ros-controls/ros2_control_demos/example_10/doc/userdoc.rst

    In contrast to the *RRBot* of example_1, you see in addition to the joints now also GPIO interfaces.

-4. Check is controllers are running by
+4. Check if controllers are running by

    .. code-block:: shell